 As the flow is supposed to go down from \(\Sigma\) and eventually return to \(\Sigma\) from above, we can consider a Poincaré Map \(F \colon \Sigma_- \cup \Sigma_+ \rightarrow \Sigma\,\), where \(\Sigma_-\) and \(\Sigma_+\) are parts of \(\Sigma\) separated by \(D\,\), as illustrated in figure \((b)\) above.
 Notice that some of the trajectories starting from \(\Sigma_+\) will return to itself, while others will eventually end up in \(\Sigma_-\,\), and vice versa.

-We can now decomposite the return map: \(F = G \circ P\,\), where \(G\) is the diffeomorphism corresponding to the flow outside a unit cube centered at the origin, and \(P\) describes the flow inside the cube.
-In other words, we divide the geometric model into two pieces: one piece dealing with all trajectories passing near origin, and one piece taking care of the global aspect of the flow, as illustrated below.
+We can now decompose the return map: \(F = G \circ P\), where \(G\) is the diffeomorphism corresponding to the flow outside a unit cube centered at the origin, and \(P\) describes the flow inside the cube.
+In other words, we divide the geometric model into two pieces: one piece dealing with all trajectories passing near the origin, and one piece taking care of the global aspect of the flow, as illustrated below.

 5. Solution to the 14-th Problem